 - Learn what they do every day to make their product or sell their service.

 - Learn how they got there.

 - Learn where they want to go.

 - Learn what’s not.

 - …and so much more

-Bottom Line: The key to selling is to stop selling and start listening.
+The bottom line is that the key to selling is to stop selling and start listening.
 Your time will come.

 Nancy Myrland is a Marketing and Business Development Advisor, specializing in Content, Social & Digital Media.
 She helps lawyers grow their practices by integrating the right marketing practices in order to build their reputations and their relationships, which leads to building their practices.